UtahRails, Silver

 The Pittman Act of 1918 guaranteed high silver prices, at $1.00 per ounce, and extended the life of silver mining towns into the next decade.

 The Pittman Silver Act was passed on April 23, 1918, and allowed silver dollars to be converted to silver bullion for re-sale due to shortages during World War I. Of the $270 million silver dollars converted to bullion, 95 percent, or $259 million, was converted to bullion and sold to Great Britain and India at $1 per ounce.
-Then, the same quantity of silver was purchased from the silver mining industry and converted to silver dollars.
+Then, the same quantity of silver was purchased from nation's silver mining industry and converted to silver dollars.

 The Pittman Act expired on June 15, 1923, which in-turn affected the operations of the Tintic and Park City mines, which were shipping silver and lead, with varying amounts of gold and copper.
 As a result of the expiration of the Pitman Act, the price of silver in the United States collapsed from $1.29 before the Act, down to 65 cents by the end of 1923.